Health and Travel Alerts Learn More Left arrow

 You could also visit Kolossi Castle, a crusader stronghold back in the 12th century.
 Take a trip along the coast to Paphos to admire exquisite Roman mosaics.

-Cyprus is also the perfect island for lovers of the outdoors.
+Cyprus is one of the most beautiful islands in the world and perfect for lovers of the outdoors.
 The Troodos Mountains form a forested spine along the south of the island, where hiking trails lead to tumbling waterfalls and 4×4 excursions take you to ancient Venetian bridges arching across green rivers.

 Lush landscape of Troodos Mountains, Cyprus